UC graduation requirements

 Ways to satisfy the foreign language portion of the L&S Essential Skills:

-• Complete the second level course of a foreign language (other than English) at an accredited college with a grade of C- or higher.
+- Complete the second level course of a foreign language (other than English) at a college accredited by one of the seven former regional accrediting agencies with a grade of C- or higher.

 Some L&S majors require additional language courses for their prerequisites.
 Find more information at ASSIST.org or on guide.berkeley.edu.